Dining in the dark provides an opportunity to disengage the sense of sight and fully experience food without preconceived ideas and judgements.

-For years I’ve wanted to experience dining in the dark
+For years, I’ve wanted to experience dining in the dark

-Let me share my experience of dining in the dark
+My experience of dining in the dark

 My husband and I booked into Nox Dining in the Dark in Singapore for our dining experience.

-On the other side of the black door, we were introduced to our blind waiter.
-He then asked me to place both of my hands on his shoulders, and my husband hand’s on my shoulders.
-He then began to slowly climb a carpeted set of stairs.
-With each tentative step, it became darker and darker, until we reached the top of the stairs where it was pitch black.
+The waiter asked me to place both my hands on his shoulders, and my husband hand’s on my shoulders.
+He then began slowly climbing a carpeted set of stairs.
+With each tentative step, it became darker and darker, until we reached the top of the stairs, where it was pitch black.
 At this point, we were completely in our waiter’s hands.

 Stepping into the dark and disengaging the sense of sight

-Our waiter opened a door and we stepped into a cool pitch-black room.
+Our waiter opened a door, and we stepped into a cool, pitch-black room.
 We shuffled our feet across the floor to our table.
-He stopped and took my hands placing them on the back of my chair.
+He stopped and took my hands, placing them on the back of my chair.
 I proceeded to feel down the back of the chair to determine which way the seat was facing.
 With both hands on the chair, I tentatively sat down.

-As I felt the table, our waiter explained that he would get us our drinks; leaving us sitting in the absolute dark.
+As I felt the table, our waiter explained that he would get us our drinks, leaving us sitting in the absolute dark.

-Before long I heard our waiter’s gentle voice in the darkness.
+Before long, I heard our waiter’s gentle voice in the darkness.
 He asked me to reach out my left hand.

 After familiarising myself with the glass, I took it in my right hand and brought it to my nose.
-I took a deep breath and took in the aroma of the wine before taking a sip.
+I took a deep breath and inhaled the aroma of the wine before taking a sip.
 I then felt for my fork and positioned my glass in front of it so I could retrieve it later with minimal risk of spillage.

 He explained that he was going to set the entrée dish on the table before me.
-He directed us to start at the six o’clock position and to eat each dish in a clockwise direction; one dish at a time.
+He directed us to start at the six o’clock position and to eat each dish in a clockwise direction, one dish at a time.

 The eating experience

-I took another piece, and this time I felt the object with my tongue.
+I took another piece.
+This time, I felt the object with my tongue.
 I felt a smooth side and a spongy side.
-As I began to chew I realised as the subtle flavour burst into my mouth that I was eating a small piece of tomato.
+As I began to chew, I realised as the subtle flavour burst into my mouth that I was eating a small piece of tomato.

-As I took forkful after forkful I discovered the crunchy bitterness of red onion; the sourness of an olive; the cool crunchiness of cucumber; and the mild creaminess of feta.
+As I took forkful after forkful, I discovered the crunchy bitterness of red onion, the sourness of an olive, the cool crunchiness of cucumber, and the mild creaminess of feta.